‘The Young And The Restless’ Spoilers Weekly Video Preview: Chelsea Makes A Big Move

 The Young and the Restless spoilers weekly video preview for October 14 through 18 brings a fun-filled week to Genoa City with make-ups, breakups, and shake-ups.
 Things heat up for Nick and Chelsea while things get rocky for Nate and Abby.
 Plus, Kyle and Lola get a surprise, and Sharon ponders Rey’s desire to try again.

 Jack (Peter Bergman) and Traci (Beth Maitland) get busy writing their novel about the Abbott family, The Inquisitr previously reported.
-However, Jack gets a lot more than the secret he and Traci being to uncover after his talk with Dina (Marla Adams).
-Jack’s daughter-in-law, Lola (Sasha Calle) realizes she has the symptoms of pregnancy, and Kyle (Michael Mealor) asks Jack how he’d feel about becoming a grandfather.
+However, Jack gets a lot more than the secret he and Traci began to uncover after his talk with Dina (Marla Adams).
+Jack’s daughter-in-law, Lola (Sasha Calle), realizes she’s experiencing the symptoms of pregnancy, and Kyle (Michael Mealor) asks Jack how he’d feel about becoming a grandfather.

 Devon (Bryton James) and Elena (Brytni Sarpy) enjoy some time together at home, even though she’s been concerned about Devon’s obsession with Amanda Sinclair (Mishael Morgan).